damms005/devdb-vscode/README.md

 No [configuration file](#1-config-based-database-loading) is needed for these environments:

 1. Laravel with local default SQLite database
-1. Laravel MySQL with default .env config
+1. Laravel MySQL/MariaDB with default .env config
 1. Containerized Laravel MySQL (Laravel Sail) with config in default .env/docker-compose.yml
 1. Laravel Postgres with default .env config